 - 94% of participating teachers affirm that the NYCMP made a positive impact on their teaching of mathematics;

 NYCMP was one of the first recipients of multi-year funding from the NSF to shape reform of and implement standards for mathematics education in New York City.
-By providing professional-development services to K-12 teachers in NYC public schools for 21 years, NYCMP has established itself as one of the leading professional-development programs in mathematics education, sustaining funding from the NSF, NY State Education Department, NYC Department of Education, and the Greenwall Foundation.
-Currently, the NYCMP is a partner in the Lehman College NSF Math Science Partnership funded program, Mathematics Teacher Transformation Institutes, and also a partner in a NYS MSP Title IIB grant.
+By providing professional-development services to K-12 teachers in NYC public schools for 26 years, NYCMP is one of the leading professional-development programs in mathematics education in New York City, and has sustained funding throughout its history from the National Science Foundation, the NY State Education Department, the NYC Department of Education, the CUNY School Support Organization, the NYC Charter School Consortium for English Language Learners, and many charter schools.
+Recently, the NYCMP was a partner in the Lehman College NSF Math Science Partnership program and Mathematics Teacher Transformation Institutes, as well as the NYS MSP Title IIB grant.

 Suzanne C. Libfeld, Director

 Last modified: Mar 30, 2015